Groupware Technology Named to Silicon Valley Business Journal's 2020 Fastest Growing Private Companies List

 Groupware also was ranked #18 on the Silicon Valley Business Journal's 2020 list of the Top 50 Largest Private Companies in the Silicon Valley, announced by the publication in July.

-The 2020 Fastest Growing Private Companies list is available to subscribers in today's online edition of the Silicon Valley Business Journal
+The 2020 Fastest Growing Private Companies list is available to subscribers in today's online edition of the Silicon Valley Business Journal.

 About Groupware Technology